Constructing the extended Haagerup planar algebra: Properties of the generator

 The index of a subfactor $N \subset M$ must lie in the set and all numbers in this set can be realized as the index of a subfactor \cite{MR696688}.
 Early work on classifying subfactors of ``small index" concentrated on the case of index less than $4$.
 The principal graphs of these subfactors are exactly the Dynkin diagrams $A_n$, $D_{2n}$, $E_6$ and $E_8$.
-Furthermore there is exactly one subfactor of the hyperfinite $II_1$ factor with principal graph $A_n$ or $D_{2n}$ and there is exactly one pair of complex conjugate subfactors with principal graph $E_6$ or $E_8$.
+Furthermore there is exactly one subfactor planar algebra with principal graph $A_n$ or $D_{2n}$ and there is exactly one pair of complex conjugate subfactor planar algebras with principal graph $E_6$ or $E_8$.
 (See \cite{MR996454} for the outline of this result, and \cite{MR1193933, MR1145672, MR1313457, MR1308617} for more details.)
 The story of the corresponding classification for index equal to $4$ is outlined in \cite[p.
 231]{MR1278111}.
 In this case, the principal graph must be an affine Dynkin diagram.
 For some principal graphs there are multiple non-conjugate subfactors with the same principal graph, which are distinguished by homological data.

 The classification of subfactors of ``small index" greater than $4$ was initiated by Haagerup \cite{MR1317352}.
-His main result is a list of all possible pairs of principal graphs of subfactors of index larger than $4$ but smaller than $3+\sqrt{3}$.
+His main result is a list of all possible pairs of principal graphs of irreducible subfactors of index larger than $4$ but smaller than $3+\sqrt{3}$.
 Here we begin to see subfactors whose principal graph is different from its dual principal graph.
 If $\Gamma$ refers to a pair of principal graphs and we need to refer to one individually, we will use the notation $\Gamma^p$ and $\Gamma^d$.
-Haagerup's list is as follows. {\operatorname{index}} \begin{itemize} \item $(A_\infty,A_\infty)$, which occurs for every index greater than or equal to $4$, \item the infinite family
+Any subfactor $N\subset M$ has a dual given by the basic construction $M\subset M_1$.
+Taking duals reverses the shading on the planar algebra, switches the principal and dual principal graphs, and preserves index.
+Haagerup's list is as follows (we list each pair once). {\operatorname{index}} \begin{itemize} \item $(A_\infty,A_\infty)$, \item the infinite family

 which has $\ind(\Ha{0})=\frac{5+\sqrt{13}}{2}$, $\ind(\Ha{1})$ the largest root of $x^3 - 8 x^2 + 17 x -5$, and $\ind(\Ha{n})$ monotonically increasing with $n$, converging to the real root of $x^3-6x^2+8x-4$, (thus $\ind(\Ha{0}) \approx 4.30278$, $\ind(\Ha{1}) \approx 4.37720$, and $\lim_n \ind(\Ha{n}) \approx 4.38298$), \item the infinite family